Go Ad-Free

 The good news is that people who enjoyed an occasional treat were not at increased risk, so it’s not necessary to avoid all sugar in order to stay healthy.

 This is not the first study to point an accusing finger at sugar.
-Here is a link to a post describing the risk for diabetes among people drinking more sugar-sweetened beverages.
+Here is a link to an older post describing the risk for diabetes among people drinking more sugar-sweetened beverages.

 Rate this article